luca-92/cmislib3/README.txt

 SOURCE

+The source code for this project implemented for Python 2 lives at http://chemistry.apache.org/.
-The source code for this project lives at http://chemistry.apache.org/
+The source code for this project implemented for Python 3 lives at https://github.com/luca-92/cmislib3.

 TESTS